root3nl/SupportApp/README.md

 defaults write /Library/Preferences/nl.root3.support.plist ExtensionLoadingA -bool false
 ```

-### Privileged commands or scripts (SupportAppHelper)
+### Privileged commands or scripts (SupportHelper)
-To allow commands or scripts to be executed with root privileges, the SupportAppHelper is available optionally.
-This utility is built on Distributed Notifications to allow inter-app communication between the Support App and the SupportAppHelper.
-The Support App notifies SupportAppHelper and the message contains the preference key set in the Configuration Profile with the command or path to the script.
-SupportAppHelper listens for new messages using a LaunchDaemon and executes the command or script by requesting the command or path to the script from the Configuration Profile.
+To allow commands or scripts to be executed with root privileges, the SupportHelper is available optionally.
+This utility is built on Distributed Notifications to allow inter-app communication between the Support App and the SupportHelper.
+The Support App notifies SupportHelper and the message contains the preference key set in the Configuration Profile with the command or path to the script.
+SupportHelper listens for new messages using a LaunchDaemon and executes the command or script by requesting the command or path to the script from the Configuration Profile.

 More information about Distributed Notifications: https://developer.apple.com/documentation/foundation/distributednotificationcenter

 #### Use Cases
-There are a couple of use cases SupportAppHelper can help with.
+There are a couple of use cases SupportHelper can help with.
 For example run a command or script with root privileges:
 * Every time the Support App popover appears to populate Support App Extensions using `OnAppearAction`
 * By clicking on a configurable button

 #### File locations
-The SupportAppHelper installer places two files:
+The SupportHelper installer places two files:

 LaunchDaemon: `/Library/LaunchDaemons/nl.root3.support.helper.plist`

-Binary: `/usr/local/bin/SupportAppHelper`
+Binary: `/usr/local/bin/SupportHelper`

 #### Security considerations
-As SupportAppHelper is able to execute scripts or commands with root privileges, it needs to be used responsibly.
-For most deployments, SupportAppHelper will not be needed and we recommend deploying the Support App without SupportAppHelper.
-If you're unsure or unfamiliar with this concept, DO NOT use SupportAppHelper.
+As SupportHelper is able to execute scripts or commands with root privileges, it needs to be used responsibly.
+For most deployments, SupportHelper will not be needed and we recommend deploying the Support App without SupportHelper.
+If you're unsure or unfamiliar with this concept, DO NOT use SupportHelper.
 This utility is separated from the Support App to avoid compromising the app-sandbox as well.

 :information_source: Only values from a Configuration Profile will be used.
 Values set by `defaults write` will be ignored as it imposes a security risk.